 - When switching to a VAMP-compliant processor makes sense

-The VAMP program uses what is called the “VAMP ratio” to determine whether a merchant has had enough fraudulent or dispute activity to warrant consequences under the program.
-Below are the thresholds and their penalties, so businesses that already know their VAMP ratio can figure out where they stand:
+The VAMP program uses the "VAMP ratio" to determine whether a merchant has had enough fraudulent or dispute activity to warrant consequences under the program.

 *Applies to North America, the EU, and the Asia Pacific regions